GM counting on high-speed Internet services in car to drive profits

 When the automaker began offering 4G LTE high-speed wireless connections in some cars last year, it wasn’t clear how it would generate revenue to offset the costs of the hardware.
 Now, as the company prepares to expand the technology to most of its 2016 U.S. models, GM is lifting the curtain on its digital business strategy.

-During a recent investor presentation, company executives put a number on their 4G expectations for the first time, saying they expect to reap at least $350 million (234 million pounds) in improved profits over the next three years from adding the OnStar 4G systems to its cars.
+During a recent investor presentation, company executives put a number on their 4G expectations for the first time, saying they expect to reap at least $350 million in improved profits over the next three years from adding the OnStar 4G systems to its cars.

 IHS analyst Mark Boyadjis estimates GM could add about $439 million in profits from 4G over the next three years.
 And that figure doesn't include lower warranty costs related to services driven by high-speed connections, a number that by itself could dwarf that estimate, he said.